shaziagul-rgb/DataProcessingServer/README.md

-# ARProcessingServer
+# DataProcessingServer

 Node.js server for processing augmented reality (AR) camera data and interfacing with a Linux-based deep-learning camera pose estimation pipeline.

 ## Overview

-**ARProcessingServer** provides the communication and processing layer between the Mobile/Unity C# AR application and the deep‑learning–based pose‑estimation pipeline running in a Linux environment.
+**ProcessingServer** provides the communication and processing layer between the Mobile/Unity C# AR application and the deep‑learning–based pose‑estimation pipeline running in a Linux environment.
 It manages image transmission, preprocessing, model inference, pose post‑processing, and returns the final 6‑DoF camera pose to the mobile client for AR rendering and evaluation.

 The server receives camera images and camera calibration information from the mobile application, stores and prepares the data on the Linux system, starts the required pose estimation processing through external batch scripts, retrieves the resulting camera pose data, and sends the results back to the mobile client.